numfocus/gsoc/2016/proposals/maurya-kumar-raj.md

 This time line has been made keeping in mind that it will require work at least 40 hours per week.
 I am not planning on taking any vacations during the summer and would dedicatedly work on the project and also, I will continue to contribute afterwards.

+### Before May 25th

+* Get more familiar with the Retriever codes and do sample tests.
+* Determine possible advancements and selection strategy.

 ### May 25th -  June 7th

+Handling Resource Description Framework Schema (RDFs) for testing the XML communications and also test different Taxonomic name resolution services.

 ### June 8th - June 21th

+Add functions and writing advance scripts to access more name resolution services in pytaxize.

 ### June 22nd - July 5th

+* Test added functions in pytaxize and scripts.
+* Write and test the module in Retriever to query names through database.
+* Build the control flow for taxonomic name resolution

 ### July 6th - July 19th

+* Test on some datasets to evaluate the results with some updates of the selection strategy.
+* Test for the control flow for taxonomic name resolution for the desired output format.

 ### July 20th - August 2nd

+Perform final tests and check if the current implementations works for all the dataset, introduce more parameters if required

 ### August 3rd - August 16th

+* Work on open issues in the retriever like adding new datasets and fixing bugs.
+* Work on pytaxise to make it more robust.
+* Make any changes needed in Graphical User Interface (GUI) to incorporate this utility.
+Finalize the code and take feedback from the mentor.
 ### August 17th - August 21th 19:00 UTC

+* Week to scrub code, write tests, improve documentation, etc.
+* Code polish and merge back to the master.
+* Submit final evaluation.

 ## Future works